Equine Rehabilitation Basics

 Aquatic Therapy

 Many rehabilitation centers are equipped with specialized pools or tanks for horse immersion to allow locomotion without impact.
-This helps retain aerobic cardiovascular condition without traumatic concussion on bones, joints and limbs.
-The water temperature can be controlled to optimize what is best for a particular injury and for the horse’s well-being.
+This helps retain aerobic cardiovascular condition without traumatic concussion on bones, joints, and limbs.
+The water temperature can be optimized for a particular injury and the horse’s well-being.

 Water resistance, which is 12 times greater than treadmill resistance in the air, provides a form of strength training of muscles.
 Hydrojets can further increase drag on limb movement for additional strength training.
 Water depth determines how much benefit is gleaned from use of an underwater treadmill.